lastime1650/VateX/README.md

 </div>

 **XIPHOS** means *sword* in Latin — symbolizing precision and defense.
-Our Extended Detection and Response platform integrates endpoint, network, cloud, and application data into a unified, proactive defense system — cutting through threats with unparalleled accuracy and automation. 🤖🛡️
+Our Extended Detection and Response platform integrates endpoint, network, and application data into a unified, proactive defense system — cutting through threats with unparalleled accuracy and automation. 🤖🛡️

 ---